viduu24/MlOps_Vidu/README.md

 ```

 The committed dataset is `data/sampregdata.csv`.
 Running the script writes `models/current.joblib` and `results/metrics.json` locally.
 For the earlier version, run `git checkout v1-one-feature`, then `python src/train.py --features 1`; return with `git switch main` (or the branch printed by `git branch --show-current`).
 Only load model files from a trusted source.
 Git tracks code and the dataset; generated model binaries are reproducible and ignored.

-To give a classmate access, push this repository to a private GitHub repository and invite their verified GitHub username under **Settings → Collaborators**.
-After they accept, they can clone the repository and run the commands above.
-No classmate username or repository destination was supplied, so that invitation has not been sent.